akshatspeaking/js_closure/practice/scope.md

   setTimeout(() => console.log(i, "first"), 100);
 }
 console.log(i, "second");

+//OUTPUT:
+//20 second
+//20 first
+//20 first
+//20 first
+//total 20 times "20 first"

+//REASON: value of i becomes 20 at end of loop running, then is console logged, then the console log from inside for exectutes 20 times with value of i as 20.

 ```

 19. Guess the output of the code below with a reason.